-kangaroos, the whiptail wallaby gets its name from its long tail, which tapers to a whip-like end (though see Did you know? for another version).
-Edward Turner Bennett first named this species in 1835 from a specimen collected at Stroud, NSW.
+The most beautiful and boldly marked of mid-sized kangaroos, the whiptail wallaby gets its name from its long tail, which tapers to a whip-like end (though see Did you know? for another version).
+Edward Turner Bennett first named this species in 1835 from a specimen collected at Stroud, New South Wales.

 Until 2008, the whiptail wallaby was one of four species of macropod that could be hunted under permit in Queensland for economic reasons.
 Numbers culled under the quota declined in the late 20th century and the wallaby was removed from the commercial cull list after a campaign led by Wildlife Queensland.

 The whiptail wallaby rarely drinks except in extreme drought.
 It gets its water from the vegetation it eats.

 Whiptail wallabies were once introduced onto Heron Island but did not thrive and are no longer found there.

 The name of the whiptail wallaby comes from the hunters who used to shoot it to turn its extra long tail into a leather whip.

 - Up to 12 years.

 - Lives in social groups of up to 50.

 - Females mature at 18-24 months.